 Discover Georgia’s legacy of inspiring wartime stories at the sites that make up the World War II Heritage Trail

 Southern states were critical to the war effort during World War II (1941-1945), and none more so than Georgia.
 Over 300,000 Georgians served in the military, and thousands of civilians worked in rapidly expanding defense industries.
-Ten sites across the state have partnered to bring a new experience to visitors, families, and groups.
+Eleven sites across the state have partnered to bring a new experience to visitors, families, and groups.

 Trail visitors can take flight in a World War II airplane, build a Liberty ship, explore a pilot training base, march in the boots of the Band of Brothers, and learn the personal stories of courage, character, and patriotism displayed by the men and women involved.
 Suggested routes for North Georgia, Middle Georgia, and the Coast make it easy for visitors to experience two or three locations over a weekend.
 A Trail “passport” has been created so visitors can track their progress along the route, debrief their visit, and receive a confirmation stamp with the “V for Victory!”